-A: No problem!
-You can call over the summer to adjust your schedule or request a change in major, or you can wait until you arrive on campus.
+A: You can call over the summer to adjust your schedule or request a change in major, or you can wait until you arrive on campus.
 The freshman orientation program has a time for students to adjust their courses, and all students can change schedules during the first five days of classes.

 Calculus and Statistics Options: Various calculus and statistics courses have overlapping content with differing applications.
 One cannot receive credit for two such overlapping courses.
 For instance, one cannot receive credit for both MAT 1310 and MAT 1500; a second example is MAT 1230 and MAT 1250.
 Contact the Department of Mathematics & Statistics for permission before taking two different varieties of calculus or statistics courses.

 A: We offer a variety of different first year calculus sequences.
 Math 1310-1315 emphasizes life sciences applications and is typically taken by first year biology majors.
 Math 1320-1325 is designed for liberal arts students and emphasizes the concepts of calculus.
 Math 1500-1505 is a four credit course sequence (the others are three credits) and is the standard "AP" type of calculus required for engineers, physics, chemistry, computing science and math majors.